 However, for the Channel and Social overview tables, where I want to show each channel or social channel month-by-month, I had to use a multi-condition lookup formula, since I needed to specify three criteria (year & month & channel).
 Take a look:

 Crazy huh!
-This kick-ass formula, inspired by this post from Excel wizard Chandoo, uses the powerful index/match formula on steroids, in an array formula to lookup multiple values across multiple columns in the Google Analytics raw data table.
+This formula uses the powerful index/match formula on steroids, in an array formula to lookup multiple values across multiple columns in the Google Analytics raw data table.
 It concatenates the year, month and channel, that I want to use as my lookup value, then looks for this concatenated value in the Google Analytics raw data across the year, month and channel columns.
 When it finds the right match it returns the corresponding result.
 It’s truly awesome, a vicious left, right, left knockout combo.

 The following formula is used for the monthly % growth column: